synxty/idea/index.md

 # Synxty

 Welcome to the strategic world of **Synxty**, a captivating 2-player board and card game.
-Assemble and manage a squad of 8 unique champions, each wielding distinct powers and abilities to skillfully maneuver them through the battlefield and defeat your opponent in a tactical showdown.
+Assemble and manage a squad of 8 unique legends, each wielding distinct powers and abilities to skillfully maneuver them through the battlefield and defeat your opponent in a tactical showdown.

 The game unfolds in three dynamic phases per round: **Selection**, **Planning**, and **Battle**, wherein players take actions simultaneously.
-Consider champions' combat attributes, abilities, roles, types, origins, and souls when making decisions and devising strategies to defeat all of your opponent's champions and claim victory.
+Consider legends' combat attributes, abilities, roles, types, origins, and souls when making decisions and devising strategies to defeat all of your opponent's legends and claim victory.

 Are you ready for the ultimate test of strategy and wit?
 Sync and unite to conquer!

 ## 1. Overview

-**Synxty** is a 2-player board and card game played on a grid-based battlefield, where each player strategically maneuvers a squad of 5 champions with an additional 3 on the bench ready for tactical swaps.
+**Synxty** is a 2-player board and card game played on a grid-based battlefield, where each player strategically maneuvers a squad of 5 legends with an additional 3 on the bench ready for tactical swaps.

-Each champion has three unique abilities that require energy to cast: a **Basic**, a **Special**, and an **Ultimate**.
+Each legend has three unique abilities that require energy to cast: a **Basic**, a **Special**, and an **Ultimate**.
 The amount of energy needed to cast an ability is not fixed and can vary.
 These abilities are represented by cards that are shuffled and drawn from three separate decks, one for each type of ability.

 Rather than traditional turns, players engage in simultaneous gameplay, where each round consists of three phases:

 - **Selection Phase:** In this phase, players select three cards from their hand, one for each type of ability, and lock them in for the Planning Phase.
-- **Planning Phase:** During this phase, players can strategically move their champions on the board and choose the ability cards as well as their cast order for the Battle Phase.
+- **Planning Phase:** During this phase, players can strategically move their legends on the board and choose the ability cards as well as their cast order for the Battle Phase.
-- **Battle Phase:** In this final phase, the battlefield ignites with combat as champions unleash their abilities.
-Defeated champions are removed from the board and sent to the graveyard.
+- **Battle Phase:** In this final phase, the battlefield ignites with combat as legends unleash their abilities.
+Defeated legends are removed from the board and sent to the graveyard.

-The game concludes when one of the players has no champions remaining on the board or on the bench.
+The game concludes when one of the players has no legends remaining on the board or on the bench.

 ## 2. Deep Dive